robinmonjo/thin-lxc/README.md

 * automatically configure packet forwarding between host and containers (using iptables)
 * automatically configure bind mount of host file in containers
 * assign static ip to containers
-* easily provision a container with a local or remote script

 `thin-lxc` is not meant to replace LXC.
 It's an extension and is then used in parallel with LXC: